-- Time Interactive Simulation to the Bachelor of Science in Computer Science in Real-Time Interactive Simulation. - 2011: DigiPen (Singapore) was granted accreditation by ACCSC as a branch campus of the main school located in Redmond, Washington, USA. - 2011: DigiPen was granted approval for its Master of Fine Arts in Digital Arts degree program by ACCSC. - 2012: DigiPen was granted approval for its Bachelor of Arts in Music and Sound Design and Bachelor of Science in Engineering and Sound Design degree programs by ACCSC. - 2012: DigiPen was granted approval to change the program name from the Bachelor of Science in Game Design to the Bachelor of Science in Computer Science and Game Design. - 2013: DigiPen (Singapore) was granted ACCSC renewal of accreditation for five years. - 2014: DigiPen was granted approval for its Bachelor of Science in Computer Science degree program by ACCSC. - 2014: DigiPen (Singapore) was granted approval for its first joint degree program with Singapore Institute of Technology, Bachelor of Engineering with Honours in Systems Engineering (ElectroMechanical Systems). - 2015: DigiPen (Singapore) was granted approval for its change of location to its current facility by ACCSC. - 2016: DigiPen was granted approval to change the program name from the Bachelor of Science in Engineering and Sound Design to the Bachelor of Science in Computer Science and Digital Audio. - 2016: DigiPen was granted approval for its substantive changes to the Master of Fine Arts in Digital Arts program.
+- Time Interactive Simulation to the Bachelor of Science in Computer Science in Real-Time Interactive Simulation. - 2011: DigiPen (Singapore) was granted accreditation by ACCSC as a branch campus of the main school located in Redmond, Washington, USA. - 2011: DigiPen was granted approval for its Master of Fine Arts in Digital Arts degree program by ACCSC. - 2012: DigiPen was granted approval for its Bachelor of Arts in Music and Sound Design and Bachelor of Science in Engineering and Sound Design degree programs by ACCSC. - 2012: DigiPen was granted approval to change the program name from the Bachelor of Science in Game Design to the Bachelor of Science in Computer Science and Game Design. - 2013: DigiPen (Singapore) was granted ACCSC renewal of accreditation for five years. - 2014: DigiPen was granted approval for its Bachelor of Science in Computer Science degree program by ACCSC. - 2014: DigiPen (Singapore) was granted approval for its first joint degree program with Singapore Institute of Technology, Bachelor of Engineering with Honours in Systems Engineering (ElectroMechanical Systems). - 2015: DigiPen (Singapore) was granted approval for its change of location to its current facility by ACCSC. - 2015: DigiPen's Bachelor of Science in Computer Engineering program was accredited by the Engineering Accreditation Commission of ABET, abet.org. - 2016: DigiPen was granted approval to change the program name from the Bachelor of Science in Engineering and Sound Design to the Bachelor of Science in Computer Science and Digital Audio. - 2016: DigiPen was granted approval for its substantive changes to the Master of Fine Arts in Digital Arts program. - 2017: DigiPen's Bachelor of Science in Computer Science in Real-Time Interactive Simulation program was accredited by the Computing Accreditation Commission of ABET, abet.org.